mne-tools/mne-python/doc/source/manual/browse.rst

-- If desired, EEG channels can be relabeled with descriptive names using the mne_rename_channels utility, see Section 11.4.5.
+- If desired, EEG channels can be relabeled with descriptive names using the mne_rename_channels utility, see :ref:`CHDCFEAJ`.
 It is strongly recommended that you keep a copy of the channel alias file used by mne_rename_channels .
   If necessary, you can then easily return to the original channel names by running mne_rename_channels again